TZmCFI/TZmCFI/README.md

 This option controls `@import("root").TC_ENABLE_PROFILER`.

+### `-Daccel-raise-pri={false|true}` — `portRAISE_PRIVILEGE` acceleration

+When enabled, `portRAISE_PRIVILEGE()` is replaced with a TrustZone-based implementation that is simpler and more performant than the original, traditional implementation.
+This drastically cuts down (by about 200 cycles) the runtime overhead of FreeRTOS system calls incurred by shadow exception stacks.

 ### Standard build modes

 Zig defines four standard build modes (at the point of writing), which you can choose via one of the following command-line options (the descriptions are taken from [Zig's website]):